cscw2015/maverick/Final Report/final_report.md

 3. How can we improve communication between city councillors?

 - answers to each question
+- 1. Currently using Microsoft Word on screens in council chambers to see the current document and changed to the document.
+All have individual laptops and/or tablets that they use to look at documents and references during meetings.
+- 2. Currently facing weak wifi in council chambers, overwhelmed by email.
+No version control, just email new versions to everyone
+- 3. Turns out to be less of an issue than we initially thought.
+Probably could use some sort of messaging system for communicating with other councillors, as current system seems pretty dysfunctional.
 - other questions that have arisen from work
 	- what can be explored next?
 What should be explored next?
+		- things to be explored next include in depth look at website, the possibility of implementing some sort of version control software
 	- do other nearby municipalities have similar setups and/or issues re:technology?

 ## Impact